rhodge-hash/LangChain-Angular-Chat/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.
 (Note: A LICENSE file is not provided in this example, but would typically be included.)

+---
+*Generated by Gemini CLI Agent on September 24, 2025*